mindset-dojo/mindset-dojo.github.io/docs/impact.md

 **Impact:**
 - A trusting co-parenting relationship that continues to have positive effects on both family and financial outcomes.
-- **Tens of thousands of dollars saved** by avoiding court costs, creating a more stable environment for the children, who now experience trust and cooperation instead of conflict.
+- **Tens of thousands of dollars saved** by avoiding further court costs, creating a more stable environment for the children, who now experience trust and cooperation instead of conflict.
 - **Positive co-parenting influence**, fostering a healthier emotional environment for the children.

 ---